 - Open challenges/risks;

-Submissions will be evaluated on different aspects such as business innovativeness, technical innovativeness, security and privacy, feasibility and sustainable added value.
+Submissions will be evaluated on different aspects such as business innovativeness, technical innovativeness, security and privacy, feasibility, and sustainable added value.
 When accepted, you will get invited to show and demonstrate the concept during the students bazaar, by means of an oral presentation.
-Important instructions for this presentations are as follows:
+Important instructions for these presentations are as follows:

 - The presentation must be given in English;

 - Try to gain the attention of the audience by combining high-quality slides, images, audio, video, etc.;

 - The presentation must contain a demonstration of the concept (can be physical, digital or both);

 - Be sure to convey important aspects of the concept (e.g. problem statement, challenges, issues, goals, innovation power, security and privacy, and its business model).

 Examples of concepts presented during the previous editions of the students bazaar: